 Our round up of Kent's quirky coastal gems should help you plan that seaside day out with a difference, whether you want to chase down some culture, or fancy donning your binoculars and taking a peak at some of the fascinating wildlife that calls our coastline home.

 Welcome to England's ONLY desert, and you won’t find wider skies than these on the Southeast coast.
 So remember to bring your camera!
 Stroll along the board walk and enjoy the peace and quiet of the nature reserve, with more than 600 species to be found.
 Of course, if you want to get back to the hustle and bustle, the Romney Hythe and Dymchurch Railway rests right on the beach, so you can enjoy watching the miniature steam trains roll in and board back to Hythe.
 Deserts, ales and miniature railways

 Believe it or not, it was in the peaceful village of St Margaret’s that Britain’s most renowned fictional spy came to be.
 Today you can follow in the footsteps of Bond author Ian Fleming, who rented a house on these quiet shores, and stroll across the bay, backed by spectacular cliffs and country views.
 Discover your own adventures (though maybe don’t be quite as adventurous as 007) with a further tour of James Bond filming locations.
 Peace, quiet and a license to thrill

 Just a mile around the coast from vibrant Folkestone, peace and quiet awaits at Sandgate.
 Relax on the shingle beach (perfect for those who hate shaking sand out of their shoes) or take a dip in the deep blue for an afternoon of relaxation.
-For the ultimate escape, why not check into Pebbles, Mulberry Cottages’ beach-side lodge for a beach break with a difference.
+For the ultimate escape, why not check into one of Bloom Stay's beach-side lodges for a beach break with a difference.
 Romance on the coast